uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 ### File Naming Convention

 All launch files end in `.launch.py`.
-Furthermore, all launch files specific to the a vehicle platform or orchastrator launch files are prefixed with `art_`.
+Furthermore, all launch files specific to a vehicle platform or orchastrator launch files are prefixed with `art_`.

 ## `art_launch/`

 This is where the main launch file is held: [`art.launch.py`](../../workspace/src/common/launch/art_launch/launch/art.launch.py).
-This file will do a few things.

-1. It will first define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.).
+The only purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.).
+This will allow all orchestrators to know which specific packages to launch, and which to ignore.
+Following this, ther remainder of the general setup is left to the `art_shared_launch`.

+> [!NOTE]
+> Vehicle-specific launch fies should be named following the above naming convention (`art_<name>_launch`), and should be structured in a similar way to `art_launch`.
+This means they should only define launch arguments, leaving the process of actually launching modules to the `art_shared_launch`.

+## `art_shared_launch/`

+This is where the actual modules get launched from. the `art_shared_launch` acomplishes a few things, which will be common across all vehicles.

-2. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
+1. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
-3. It will include all other orchestration launch files.
+2. It will include all other orchestration launch files.

 ## `launch_utils/`